andrew-edwards/fitting-size-spectra/README.md

 **code/recommend/** - recommended likelihood calculations and resulting plots of data and fitted size spectrum (Figure 6).

 **codeBinStructure/** - directory containing code for second manuscript, see **readMeBinStructure.txt** for details.

+# Updates for Methods in Ecology and Evolution code

 15th May 2017 - corrected a minor error regarding the likelihood function for the MLEbin method when b=-1.
 In practice this should not have any effect.
 See Issue #7.